 Now, we construct a randomized QNN ansatz parameterized by $\bs{\theta} = (\theta_1, \dots, \theta_p) \in \RR^p$ as follows:

 where we select $t_1, \dots, t_p, t', t''$ i.i.d. uniformly from $[0, T]$ for some fixed $T$, we let $\bs{H}$ be a Hamiltonian on the system and the ancillary register:

-and we let $\bs{A}$ be a local operator which we assume without loss of generality is positive semidefinite to simplify our analysis---if it is not, we just add a sufficiently large multiple of the identity to $\bs{h}_1 \otimes \Id_{N_a}$.
+and we let $\bs{A}$ be a local operator block-diagonal in the Schur basis, which we assume without loss of generality is positive semidefinite to simplify our analysis---we can just take it to be a large multiple of the identity added to $\bs{h}_1 \otimes \Id_{N_a}$.

-We assume that coefficients in \Cref{eq:hamiltonian} are chosen such that the Hamiltonian obeys the \emph{full Eigenstate Thermalization Hypothesis} (ETH)~\cite{PhysRevE.99.042139} in each Krylov subspace, which we assume is possible.
-The full ETH is an ansatz for higher-order time-averaged correlation functions of local observables, and has been shown to imply a quantitative scrambling behavior~\cite{Fava_2025}.
-More formally, we assume the following~\cite[Eq.~(5)]{Fava_2025}: \begin{hypothesis}[Full ETH, free cumulant definition~{\cite[Eq.~(5)]{Fava_2025}}] We say a sequence of Hamiltonians $\bs{H}$ describing a size-$L$ system and acting on an $N$-dimensional Hilbert space obeys the full ETH if the following is true.
+We assume that coefficients in \Cref{eq:hamiltonian} are chosen such that the Hamiltonian obeys the \emph{full Eigenstate Thermalization Hypothesis} (ETH)~\citep{PhysRevE.99.042139} in each Krylov subspace, which we assume is possible.
+The full ETH is an ansatz for higher-order time-averaged correlation functions of local observables, and has been shown to imply a quantitative scrambling behavior~\citep{Fava_2025}.
+More formally, we assume the following~\citep[Eq.~(5)]{Fava_2025}: \begin{hypothesis}[Full ETH, free cumulant definition~{\citet[Eq.~(5)]{Fava_2025}}] We say a sequence of Hamiltonians $\bs{H}$ describing a size-$L$ system and acting on an $N$-dimensional Hilbert space obeys the full ETH if the following is true.
 For any $k$, there exists some $t_k = O\left(\poly(L,k)\right)$ such that choosing $t$ uniformly from $\left[0,t_k\right]$ and defining the free cumulant $\kappa_{2k}$ with respect to this distribution, for any local operators $\bs{A}_i\left(t\right)$ time-evolved under $\bs{H}$ and any local operators $\bs{B}_i$:

 \end{hypothesis}